awsdocs/amazon-kendra-developer-guide/doc_source/iam-roles.md

 When you use an Amazon S3 file as a query suggestions block list, you supply a role that has permission to access the S3 file and the Amazon S3 bucket\.
 If the block list text file \(the S3 file\) in the Amazon S3 bucket is encrypted, you must provide permission to use the AWS KMS customer master key \(CMK\) to decrypt the documents\.

-A required role policy to enable Amazon Kendra to use the S3 file as your query suggestions block list\.
+A required role policy to allow Amazon Kendra to use the S3 file as your query suggestions block list\.

 ```
 {